alpana02/HackeRamp-Libaas/README.md

 ### Try on for accessories:
 ->Install the dependency from requirements.txt.
 ->The following versions are must Python =3.6.5.
+->Tensorflow 1.15.0
-Tensorflow 1.15.0 ->Run the code by navigating to target folder and typing python jewelcode.py
+->Run the code by navigating to target folder and typing python jewelcode.py
 ### Try on for apparels:
 ->Install Unity 2017.3.0f3